GAS85/nextcloud_scripts/README.md

 with `chmod 755`

 Run it under _nextcloud user_ (for me it is www-data) basically twice per day at 2:30 and 14:30.
 You can run it also hourly.
-This is my cron config:
+This is my cron config (for more cron exampels, plesae refer to [manpages](http://manpages.ubuntu.com/manpages/focal/en/man5/crontab.5.html)):

     30 2,14 * * * perl -e 'sleep int(rand(1800))' && /usr/local/bin/nextcloud-file-sync.sh #Nextcloud file sync

 Here I add _perl -e 'sleep int(rand(1800))'_ to inject some random start time within 30 Minutes, but since it scans externals only it is not necessary any more.
 Your cron job config to run it hourly could be:

-    * */1 * * * /usr/local/bin/nextcloud-file-sync.sh
+    @hourly /usr/local/bin/nextcloud-file-sync.sh

 _If you would like to perform WHOLE nextcloud re-scan, please add -all to command, e.g.:_